 From April 1 - April 15 - Refund equal to 50% of the registration fee.
 After April 15 - No Refunds will be issued for the Annual Conference.
 In the event a registrant is unable to attend, the registrant will have until April 25 to transfer the registration to another person within the same firm/company.
 Hotel The site of this year's conference is the Grand Hyatt San Antonio River Walk.
 A group rate of \$299 per night been arranged for this meeting.
 The link to make reservations will be included in the emailed confirmation of registration.
 Whova App The NFMA 2025 Annual Conference has a free, official app which you can download and be able to view the registration list, learn about speakers and access presentations.
-Please watch for instructions for downloading the app, including the invitation code, in your registration confirmation.
+Please watch for instructions for dowloading the app.

 Suggested Attire Business casual is suggested for all conference registrants and speakers.
-Questions/Concerns Contact Lisa Good, NFMA Executive Director, at 412-341-4898, or Igood@nfma.org
+Ouestions/Concerns Contact Lisa Good, NFMA Executive Director, at 412-341-4898, or Igood@nfma.org